Hubbard’s 256 yards, 3 TDs lead Oklahoma St. past Tulsa

 Oklahoma State: The Cowboys learned that Hubbard can carry the team and that they can win without a dominant performance by Wallace.
 It was Hubbard’s second game this season with at least 200 yards rushing — he had 227 yards against Oregon State in the opener.

-Tulsa: The Golden Hurricane got overpowered in the second half and finally lost track of Wallace for the backbreaking touchdown in the third quarter.
-But the Golden Hurricane stood toe-to-toe with a solid Power Five team that was receiving Top 25 votes.
+Tulsa: The Golden Hurricane were overpowered in the second half and finally lost track of Wallace for the backbreaking touchdown in the third quarter.
+But the Golden Hurricane stood toe-to-toe for most of the game with a solid Power Five team that was receiving Top 25 votes.

 UP NEXT